Rome (IT), Istituto per le Case Popolari [extant] - 1929

 The inscriptions are carved in Roman square capitals on the façade, on the band under the upper frame (1), on the frames of the windows of the first floor (2), and on the string-course (3); on the left side of the building (Piazza di Ponte Umberto I), on the band under the upper frame (4) and on the frames of the windows of the first floor (5); on the frame of the fourth window of the first floor of the rear side of the building (6); along Via degli Acquasparta, over the employees’ entrances, on the frames of doors at house number 12 (7) and 15 (8); and finally also in the entrance-lobby, both on the left (9) and on the right wall (10).

-of the institute: to build public houses for the poor.
-Inscription 3 contains the
+to build public houses for the poor.
+Inscription 3 contains the name of the

-name of the institute and the year of construction of the building; the Fascist
+institute and the year of construction of the building; the Fascist dating was

-BC).
-Inscription 4 conveys the wish that the virtues listed in inscription 5 will
+4 conveys the wish that the virtues listed in inscription 5 will strengthen the

-strengthen the house.
-The virtues listed are traditional and conservative
+house.
+The virtues listed are traditional and conservative values of Italian

-values of Italian family life, which Fascism promoted.
-The connection is made explicit
+family life, which Fascism promoted.
+The connection is made explicit by the

 importance of their work and the other exhorting them to conduct their tasks in

-meaning, as they establish a connection between citizens’ houses and their
+political meaning, as they establish a connection between citizens’ houses and

 Bibliography